dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 Workaround: Press some combination of Tab, or Tab and then Shift-Tab, or just Shift-Tab until the "Done" button is highlighted.
 Then press spacebar to activate the button, the same as in any other dialog with a highlighted button halo.

-## Wake from sleep heavily distorted on AMD/ATI in macOS 11.3 and newer
+## Wake from sleep heavily distorted on AMD/ATI in macOS 11.3 and later

 Unfortunately, this is a very well known issue that the community is investigating.
 A currently known solution is to downgrade to macOS 11.2.3 or older until a proper fix can be found.
 Additionally, logging out and logging back in can resolve the issue without requiring a reboot.